dai-shi/react-tracked/website/docs/quick-start.md

 React Tracked solves this issue without efforts.

 > Note: In pure React, it's recommended to split context into pieces.
-Check out [this blog post](https://blog.axlight.com/posts/4-options-to-prevent-extra-rerenders-with-react-context/) for more information.
+Check out [this](https://blog.axlight.com/posts/4-options-to-prevent-extra-rerenders-with-react-context/) or [that](https://www.basefactor.com/global-state-with-react) for more information.

 ## Install React Tracked